MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/javascript/index.md

 If the credentials are incorrect, you can expect the framework to call `handleChallenge` again.

 ## Submitting the challenge's answer
-Once the credentials have been collected from the UI, use `WLChallengeHandler`'s `submitChallengeAnswer()` to send an answer back to the security check.
+Once the credentials have been collected from the UI, use `createSecurityCheckChallengeHandler`'s `submitChallengeAnswer()` to send an answer back to the security check.
 In this example `PinCodeAttempts` expects a property called `pin` containing the submitted PIN code:

 ```javascript
 PinCodeChallengeHandler.submitChallengeAnswer({"pin":pinCode});